BC-SECURITY/Taming-Offensive-IronPython/Exercise 5 - IronPython and PowerShell/Exercise 5.md

 print(output)
 ```

 6. Do this by opening a terminal from the folder.
 You should see a list of running processes on your machine.
-If you see the below result then you have successfully accessed PowerShell runspace using IronPython, which could allow for executing complex PowerShell scripts and commands directly from your IronPython code.
+If you see the below result, then you have successfully accessed PowerShell runspace using IronPython, which could allow for executing complex PowerShell scripts and commands directly from your IronPython code.

 ```
 .\ipy.exe powershell.py